College principal to be sued over FB post

 According to the DC office sources, the complaint was filed by Tabassum Rayhan Mustazir, a lecturer in the English department at Uttar Bangla College, on Sunday.

-He said the accusations were incorrect and mentioned that Tabassum was a former lecturer in the English department.
+He said the accusations were incorrect and Tabassum was a former lecturer.
 "She is no longer employed at the college," he said.

 Lalmonirhat District Education Officer Mozibur Rahman confirmed receiving the district administration's order and said preparations to file a case against the principal with Kaliganj Police Station were underway.